Virtual Environments#

 will work all the same.

-We highly recommend turning off automatic environment activation for conda
+We recommend turning off automatic environment activation for conda

 in this case: